-The following theorem is a formal restatement of \Cref{main-thm:distributed}. \begin{theorem}[\Cref{main-thm:distributed}, formally stated] Assume \Cref{cond:main}.
-There is a \CONGEST{} algorithm on network $G=(V,E)$ such that given any $X_0\in Q^V$ and $0<T\le n^{c_0}$, it does the followings: \begin{enumerate} \item The algorithm terminates within $O_{c_0,c_1}\left(T+\log n\right)$ rounds of communications, with each message of $O_{c_1}(\log n\log q)$ bits, where $n=|V|$ and $q=|Q|$. \item The algorithm returns an $X\in Q^V$ that is within $n^{-c_1}$ total variation distance from the $X_T$ in the continuous-time single site dynamics $(X_t)_{t\in\mathbb{R}_{\ge 0}}$ specified by $\{P_v^{\tau}\}$ conditioning on $X_0$. \end{enumerate} \end{theorem} \begin{proof} A \CONGEST{} algorithm on network $G=(V,E)$ is described in \Cref{alg:distributed-simulation}.
-It consists of two phases.
+\begin{proof} A \CONGEST{} algorithm on the network $G=(V,E)$ is described in \Cref{alg:distributed-simulation}.
+The algorithm consists of two phases.
 In \textbf{Phase I}, each site $v\in V$ locally generates all its update times $0<T_1^v<\cdots<T_{M_v}^v<T$ up to time $T$ and exchange them with all its neighbors.
-After receiving all updates times from all its neighbors, $v$ can locally figure out the ``predecessors'' of all its updates $(v,i)$ in the partial order determined by the update times within the neighborhood $N_v^+$.
-This phase can take $O(T+\log \frac{n}{\epsilon})$ rounds with probability at least $1-\epsilon$ since the number of updates $M_v$ for every site $v$ follows the Poisson distributions with mean $T$.
-And each message contains an update time $T_j^u$, which does not need to be a real number of infinite precision, because as long as the predecessors $\mathsf{pred}_u(v,i)$ in \Cref{alg:line-distributed-predecessor} are correctly computed, the algorithm will behave the same, which happens with probability at least $1-\epsilon$ with a message size of $O(\log\frac{n}{\epsilon})$ bits.
-In \textbf{Phase II}, \Cref{alg:distributed-simulation} simulates what \Cref{alg:BP-simulation} does, with each round in \Cref{alg:distributed-simulation} in the \CONGEST{} model corresponding to an iteration of the \textbf{repeat} loop in \Cref{alg:BP-simulation}.
-The only communication needed here is to retrieve the current neighborhood configuration in \Cref{alg:line-distributed-retrieve}, which takes $O(T+\log\frac{n}{\epsilon})$ spins (and hence $O((T+\log\frac{n}{\epsilon})\log q)$ bits) to communicate between every pair of neighbors with probability at least $1-\epsilon$, due to the same concentration of Poisson random variable.
-By \Cref{lemma:BP-fast}, with probability $\ge 1-\epsilon$, \textbf{Phase II} takes at most $O(T+\log\frac{n}{\epsilon})$ rounds before reaching a fixpoint.
-At this point, we already achieve with probability $\ge 1-n^{-c_1}$ the $O_{c_1}(T+\log n)$ round complexity stated in the theorem, only each message consists of $O_{c_1}((T+\log n)\log q)$ bits.
+After receiving all updates times from its neighbors, $v$ can locally determine the ``predecessors'' of all its updates $(v,i)$ in the relation $\prec$ based on the update times within its neighborhood $N_v^+$.
+This phase can be completed in $O(T+\log \frac{n}{\epsilon})$ rounds with probability at least $1-\epsilon$, as the number of updates $M_v$ for each node $v$ follows a Poisson distributions with a mean of $T$.
+Each message contains an update time $T_j^u$, which does not need to be a real number with infinite precision.
+As long as the predecessors $\mathsf{pred}_u(v,i)$ in \Cref{alg:line-distributed-predecessor} are correctly computed, the algorithm will run correctly.
+And this occurs with probability at least $1-\epsilon$ using a message size of $O(\log\frac{n}{\epsilon})$ bits.
+In \textbf{Phase II}, \Cref{alg:distributed-simulation} simulates the process of \Cref{alg:BP-simulation}, with each round in \Cref{alg:distributed-simulation} corresponding to an iteration of the \textbf{repeat} loop in \Cref{alg:BP-simulation}.
+The only communication required is to retrieve the current neighborhood configuration, as specified in \Cref{alg:line-distributed-retrieve}.
+For each pair of neighbors, this involves at most $O(T+\log\frac{n}{\epsilon})$ spins and can be represented using $O((T+\log\frac{n}{\epsilon})\log q)$ bits, with probability at least $1-\epsilon$, due to the concentration of Poisson random variable.
+According to \Cref{lemma:BP-fast}, with probability at least $1-\epsilon$, \textbf{Phase II} requires at most $O(\rho\cdot T+\log\frac{n}{\epsilon})$ rounds to reach a fixpoint.
+At this point, the algorithm achieves the $O_{c_1}(\rho\cdot T+\log n)$ round complexity with probability at least $1-n^{-c_1}$, as stated in the theorem, although each message consists of $O_{c_1}((T+\log n)\log q)$ bits.